composer/composer/doc/03-cli.md

   JSON string which similar to what the [repositories](04-schema.md#repositories) key accepts.
 You can use this multiple times to configure multiple repositories.
 * **--add-repository:** Add the custom repository in the composer.json.
-If a lock file is present it will be deleted and an update will be run instead of install.
+If a lock file is present, it will be deleted and an update will be run instead of an install.
 * **--dev:** Install packages listed in `require-dev`.
 * **--no-dev:** Disables installation of require-dev packages.
 * **--no-scripts:** Disables the execution of the scripts defined in the root